-With just a small amount of effort, you and your employees can help make a lasting impact on the environment and reverse the trends of climate change for future generations by cutting your personal CO2.
+With just a small effort, you and your employees can help make a lasting impact on the environment and reverse the trends of climate change by cutting your personal CO2.
 And you’ll save money at the same time!

 How to cut your carbon and save money.

 If you can’t switch to a 100% green energy plan for your home, there are lots of ways to reduce your home’s energy usage to cut CO2, from switching to LED light bulbs to installing energy efficient appliances.

 Your heating and air conditioning system is the biggest single factor in your monthly electric bill, and using a smart thermostat can give you instant electricity savings.
 And did you know that installing proper insulation in your attic can be your best bang for the buck?